 6. Invest regularly

-Use SIPs (Systematic Investment Plans) to invest fixed amounts monthly.
+Use SIPs (Systematic Investment Plans) to invest fixed amounts monthly in general.
 This averages out purchase costs and reduces timing risks.

 7. Monitor and rebalance